vshn/crmngr/README.rst

     R10k provides a general purpose toolset for deploying Puppet environments and modules.
 It implements the `Puppetfile`_ format and provides a native implementation of Puppet dynamic environments.

+r10k is a tool that creates a puppet environment for each branch in a git repository (the "control repository") on the puppetmaster.
+Each branch contains a `Puppetfile` that declares which puppet modules in which versions from which source (puppetforge or a git URL) should be installed in the corresponding environment.
-r10k is basically a git repository where each branch representes a dynamic puppet environment.
-When working with more than a handful environments it is hard to keep track of the modules spread over all these branches.
+When working with more than a handful environments it is hard to keep track of the modules spread over all these environments.
 Here is where crmngr comes to the rescue.

 crmngr
 ======

-crmngr (Control Repository Manager) can generate reports and help with adding, updating or removing modules over multiple branches.
+crmngr (Control Repository Manager) can generate reports and help with adding, updating or removing modules in Puppetfiles spread over multiple branches.

 See usage section of this document for details.

 CAVEATS:
-    crmngr will not parse/validate metadata.json and thus will not check if all dependencies are satisfied between the modules in a certain environment.
+    crmngr will not parse/validate metadata.json and thus will not check if all dependencies are satisfied between the modules in a certain environment !

+It is similar to https://github.com/camptocamp/puppetfile-updater and was developed independently during the same timeframe.

 ************
 Installation